Pro Cyclist Power Output: Train Like a Tour de France Rider & Raise FTP

 In this article, we’ll take a look at Brandon McNulty’s pro cycling training schedule and how he prepared for the 2022 season.
 In the 2022 season, McNulty won three races (including a stage of Paris-Nice) and had a breakout ride as a domestique for Tadej Pogačar at Le Tour de France.

-McNulty is a top level WorldTour who specializes in time trialing, climbing, and GC riding.
+McNulty is a top level WorldTour pro cyclist who specializes in time trialing, climbing, and GC riding.
 Bear in mind this is just one rider's data and everyone's training will look a little different.
 But there are some common threads between almost every pro that I will discuss later.

 McNulty’s last race of the 2021 season was Il Lombardia in early October.
 Following that, he promptly took a month off the bike to allow his body and mind to regenerate.
-The offseason break is a commonality for all pro cyclists– the body simply can’t sustain the rigors of maintaining peak condition all the time.
+The offseason break is a commonality for all pro cyclists– the body simply can’t sustain the rigors of maintaining peak condition all the time

 Starting in November, McNulty wasted no time and jumped right into a 20-hour week.
 Throughout his November and December base training phases, his workouts typically consisted of a few key types of sessions: